sysamantha16/study-performance-analysis-dashboard/README.md

 # Study Performance Analysis Dashboard

 A Streamlit app to analyze the relationship between students' study hours and GPA.
-Users can upload Excel data, view descriptive stats, visualizations, and inferential statistics (correlation and hypothesis testing).
+You can upload Excel data, view descriptive stats, visualizations, and inferential statistics (correlation and hypothesis testing).

 ## How to Use
 1. Upload an Excel file with at least the following columns: